Dyallab/es-theme-dyallab/README.md

 ## About

-Based on "dyabox" From Matt Kennedy (mattrixk)
+Based on "Spare" From Matt Kennedy (mattrixk)